chenxi000/Leading-Basic-modes/README.md

     * Folder Beijing_Zang

->Note: Each folder contains leading eigenmodes obtained from R-fMRI data of the corresponding dataset.
-For the HCP dataset, leading eigenmodes for REST1 are provided at three spatial resolutions (i.e., 1000, 400 and 200 regions).
-For sleep-deprivation data, leading eigenmodes of two states (i.e., rested wakefulness and post-sleep deprivation) are provided.
+>Note: Each folder contains leading basic modes obtained from R-fMRI data of the corresponding dataset.
+For the HCP dataset, leading basic modes for REST1 are provided at three spatial resolutions (i.e., 1000, 400 and 200 regions).
+For sleep-deprivation data, leading basic modes of two states (i.e., rested wakefulness and post-sleep deprivation) are provided.

 3. Functional connectivity

     * FC_group_original.mat

     * FC_group_reconst.mat
 >Note: This fold contains the original and reconstructed functional connectivity matrices at the group level.
 These functional connectivity patterns were obtained from the R-fMRI data of REST1 in the HCP dataset.
-The reconstructed functional connectivity pattern was obtained based on the five leading eigenmodes.
+The reconstructed functional connectivity pattern was obtained based on the five leading basic modes.

 # Codes
-1. Eigenmode identification
+1. Basicmode identification

-    * eigenmode_extract.m
+    * Mode_extract.m

-2. Identification of leading eigenmodes
+2. Identification of leading basic modes

-    * calc_leading_eigenmode_number.m
+    * calc_leading_basic_mode_number.m

 3. Functional connectivity reconstruction